Take a Stand Campaign

 What is happening to Holy Land Christians Now?

-Christians, Jews and Muslims have coexisted for millennia in the Holy Land, though the establishment of a state prioritizing one religious group over all others in this region of many faiths has led to enormous tensions (see the historical context for this conflict).
+Christians, Jews and Muslims have coexisted for millennia in the Holy Land, though the establishment of a state prioritizing one religious group over all others in this region of many faiths has led to enormous tensions.

 In recent years, as the government of Israel has become more extremist, an atmosphere of Jewish supremacy has greatly intensified and a series of attacks have increased fear in Christian communities.
 A law passed in 2018 said that only Jews have the right to national self-determination in Israel, further marginalizing Israeli Christians.
 The law downgraded the Arabic language spoken by the majority of Christians and made “Jewish settlement” a national value.
-On July 26 of 2023, the Israeli Knesset passed a law that expanded the use of “admissions committees” which could screen out non-Jewish applicants for housing in more Israeli towns.
+On July 26, 2023, the Israeli Knesset passed a law that expanded the use of “admissions committees” which could screen out non-Jewish applicants for housing in more Israeli towns.
 Below are some of the many ways Christians are facing discrimination and danger.

 In June, 2024, Israeli municipal authorities in Jerusalem, Tel-Aviv-Jaffa, Nazareth, and Ramle announced they would impose taxes on churches there take legal action against the churches for nonpayment.
 According to local church officials, Israel is making a bold move to reverse understandings that have existed since the Ottoman Empire whereby religious institutions do not pay taxes.
 The heads of major Christian denominations in Israel sent a letter to Prime Minister Benjamin Netanyahu saying, “We believe these efforts represent a coordinated attack on the Christian presence in the Holy Land.”
 According to the US State Department, in Israel “recognized religious communities are exempt from the taxation of their places of worship.”
 As the government of Israel moves further under the control of Jewish fundamentalists, the concept of religious co-existence is being severely tested.